DariaCode/todotimer/README.md

 ### Current application state

 The current version of this web app with responsive UI provides for user to:
-- Create an account(Signup) and log in,
+- create an account(Signup) and log in,
 - create task:
   - title,
-  - priority(optional),
+  - priority (optional),
-  - date(optional),
+  - date (optional),
-  - repeat(optional),
+  - repeat (optional),
 - edit task,
 - delete task.

-User can use a sidebar to manage displaying tasks by paraments(All Task, Today, Next 7 Days, Completed).
+User can use a sidebar to manage displaying tasks by paraments (All Task, Today, Next 7 Days, Completed).
 The ToDoTimer allows seeing statistics of completions.

 All users information stored into [MongoDB](https://www.mongodb.com/).
-The application ensure a secure way to store password ( [bcryptjs](https://www.npmjs.com/package/bcryptjs) ) and  authorization (JSON Web Tokens - [JWT](https://jwt.io/)).
+The application ensure a secure way to store password ([bcryptjs](https://www.npmjs.com/package/bcryptjs)) and  authorization (JSON Web Tokens - [JWT](https://jwt.io/)).

 ### Install and Run